brightsign/dev-cookbook/examples/README.md

 # Examples

 Welcome to the examples directory!
-This guide will help you get started with the provided examples and guide you through the progression from basic HTML to more advanced Node.js applications and then introduce templates.
+This guide will help you get started with the provided examples.
+Each example is independent and can be used based on your specific needs.

-## Getting Started
+## Available Examples

+### HTML Examples

-### 1. Starter HTML Example
+#### 1. HTML Starter Example

-Begin your journey with the `html-starter-example`.
-This example provides a simple HTML setup to help you understand the basics of web development.
+A basic HTML setup to help you understand web development on BrightSign players.
 - **Location**: `examples/html-starter-example`
-- **Instructions**: Follow the specific instructions provided in the example's README file.
+- **Features**: Basic HTML setup, static file serving

+#### 2. HTML Video Examples
+Examples showing how to work with video playback in HTML:
+- Designed for Player with a Single Video Decoder: `examples/html-single-video-decoder-example`
+- Designed for Player with a Dual Video Decoder Player: `examples/html-dual-video-decoder-example`

+### Node.js Examples

-### 2. Starter Node Example
+#### 1. Node Starter Example

-Once you are comfortable with HTML, move on to the `node-starter-example`.
-This example introduces you to Node.js and Express, allowing you to create a basic server.
+A minimal Node.js HTTP server example running on a BrightSign player.
 - **Location**: `examples/node-starter-example`
-- **Instructions**: Follow the specific instructions provided in the example's README file.
+- **Features**: Basic HTTP server setup, request handling

-### 3. Node Simple Server Example
+#### 2. Node Simple Server Example

-After running through the basics with the `starter-node-example`, you can delve deeper into server-side development with the `node-simple-server-example`.
-This example provides a more detailed look at creating a simple server using Node.js and Express, including handling routes and middleware.
+A more detailed Node.js server example with device info API and testing setup.
 - **Location**: `examples/node-simple-server-example`
-- **Instructions**: Follow the specific instructions provided in the example's README file.

-### 4. Templates

-After getting familiar the basics of HTML and Node.js, you can explore the templates in the `templates` directory.
-These templates provide more advanced setups depending on the type of application you plan to create.
+- **Features**: Device info API, Jest testing setup, webpack configuration, automated deployment scripts

+### Plugin Message Example

+#### Send Plugin Message
+Example showing how to communicate between BrightScript and JavaScript.
-- **Location**: `templates`
+- **Location**: `examples/send-plugin-message`
-- **Instructions**: Choose a template that fits your application needs and follow the specific instructions provided in the template's README file.

-### 5. Other Examples

-Other examples in this directory intend to offer more specific references for applications.
-Once you get your bearing with starter examples, more tools and specific use cases will be offered.
-For example, applications will include tests, mocks, webpack configurations, scripts to push code to your player seamlessly, and more.
+- **Features**: Plugin message transfer, BrightScript-JavaScript communication

-## Conclusion
+## Next Steps

-By following this progression, you will build a solid foundation in development with a BrightSign player, starting from basic HTML, moving to server-side development with Node.js, and finally exploring more advanced templates for specific applications.
+After exploring these examples, you can:
+1. Combine concepts from different examples to build more complex applications
+2. Add testing to your applications following the node-simple-server example
+3. Implement plugin message communication for advanced BrightScript integration